vib-singlecell-nf/vsn-pipelines/docs/scatac-seq.rst

       - sample_1_R2.fastq.gz
       - sample_1_R3.fastq.gz
     * - sample_2
+      - multiome
+      - sample_2_R1.fastq.gz
+      - sample_2_R2.fastq.gz
+      - sample_2_R3.fastq.gz
+    * - sample_3
       - biorad
-      - sample_2_R1.fastq.gz
+      - sample_3_R1.fastq.gz
       -
-      - sample_2_R3.fastq.gz
+      - sample_3_R3.fastq.gz

 The columns represent:

 - ``sample_name`` Sample name for labeling the sample in the pipeline and output files.
 This can be any arbitrary string.
-- ``technology``: This described the processing method to use for the fastq files.
-Current options are ``standard`` or ``biorad``.
+- ``technology``: This described the barcode correction and processing methods to use for the fastq files.
+Current options are ``standard``, ``multiome``, or ``biorad``.
 See below for additional details.
 - ``fastq_PE1_path``: The full path to the fastq file for the first read in a pair.
-Full paths should be used.
 - ``fastq_barcode_path``: The full path to the fastq file containing the barcodes.
-Full paths should be used.
 This column can be blank/empty depending on the technology setting.
 - ``fastq_PE2_path``: The full path to the fastq file for the second read in a pair.
-Full paths should be used.

 Technology
 ----------

-This controls how the debarcoding is applied to the input fastq files.
+This controls how both barcode correction and debarcoding is applied to the input fastq files.
 Available options are:

 ``standard``